 19.11 Unsupervised children are not permitted on the Victoria College campus.
-Parents may not bring their children to class and may not leave children unattended while parents are in class.
-Children are welcome to accompany their parents to campus while the parents conduct College business, such as admission- or financial aid-related matters; however, parents are always responsible to ensure that their children are supervised.
+Parents may not bring their children to class, tutoring and/or study areas.
+Children may not be left unattended while parents are in class.
+Children are welcome to accompany their parents to campus while the parents conduct College business, such as admission- or financial aidrelated matters; however, parents are always responsible to ensure that their children are supervised.

+ARTICLE XIX

-ARTICLE XVII EMERGENCY PROCEDURES POLICY
+EMERGENCY PROCEDURES POLICY Section